 The Compensation Committee of our Board reviews and determines the compensation of all of our executive officers and establishes our compensation policies and programs.
 Specific responsibilities of our Compensation Committee include, among other things, evaluating the performance of our Chief Executive Officer and determining our Chief Executive Officer's compensation.
 It also determines the compensation of our other executive officers.
 In addition, our Compensation Committee administers all equity compensation plans and has the authority to grant equity awards subject to the terms and conditions of such equity compensation plans.
 Our Compensation Committee also reviews and approves various other compensation policies and matters, including establishing policies and making recommendations to our Board regarding director compensation.
-Our Compensation Committee may also review and discuss with management the compensation discussion and analysis that we may be required from time to time to include in SEC filings, and it may prepare a compensation committee report on executive compensation as may be required from time to time to time to time to be included in our annual proxy statements or annual reports on Form 10-K filed with the SEC.
+Our Compensation Committee may also review and discuss with management the compensation discussion and analysis that we may be required from time to time to include in SEC filings, and it may prepare a compensation committee report on executive compensation as may be required from time to time to be included in our annual proxy statements or annual reports on Form 10-K filed with the SEC.

 The current members of our Compensation Committee are Drs.
-Bloch and Rudnick and Mr. Mathers.
-The Chairman of our Compensation Committee is Dr. Bloch.
+Bloch and Rudnick and Mr. Mathers, with Dr. Bloch serving as Chairman.
+On March 10, 2019, our Board, on the recommendation of the Nominating and Corporate Governance Committee, appointed Mr. Kirsch to serve as a member of the Compensation Committee effective upon Mr. Mathers' resignation as a member of the Board and committees of the Board immediately prior to the conclusion of the 2019 Annual Meeting.
 Each of the members of our Compensation Committee is independent under the applicable rules and regulations of Nasdaq, and is a "non-employee director" as defined in Rule 16b-3 promulgated under the Exchange Act.
 The Compensation Committee operates under a written charter that satisfies the applicable standards of the SEC and Nasdaq.